Multi-Label Classification of Thoracic Diseases using Dense Convolutional Network on Chest Radiographs: Background

-Breakthrough achievements of deep learning architectures in computer vision applications have prompted researchers to employ such deep convolutional neural network in medical images.
-One of the critical tasks in medical imaging is correctly diagnosing the presence or absence of disease and malignancy in the patient's medical images like X-ray or MRI.
-Deep networks have improved this diagnosis accuracy in various applications, including detecting diabetic retinopathy \cite{eye}, and skin cancer \cite{skin}.
-Since thorax diseases constitute a significant health threat, and chest x-rays are widespread means of medical diagnosis, different research projects have been carried out to investigate the performance of deep learning in detecting thoracic diseases.
+Deep learning models have shown notable improvements in diagnosis accuracy across various medical imaging applications, including detecting diabetic retinopathy \cite{eye} and skin cancer \cite{skin}.
+Given the substantial impact of thoracic diseases on public health and the widespread use of chest X-rays in medical diagnosis, numerous research projects have explored the performance of deep learning in detecting these conditions.

-In 2015, a convolutional neural network classifier was tested on chest radio-graphs for classification of pathologies on 433 images with an area under curve obtained as 0.87-0.94 \cite{2015chest}.
-The authors used a pre-trained model \cite{donahue2014decaf} which was similar to the Krizhevsky model presented in \cite{krizhevsky2012imagenet}.
-The findings showed the feasibility of detecting x-ray pathology using deep learning approaches.
-In 2017, a CNN classifier of abnormalities on the front chest radio-graphs \cite{2017chest} was proposed that obtained an area under the curve of 0.964 against 2443 radiologists' annotated datasets.
-The authors obtained an overall sensitivity and specificity of 91 percent.
-The authors used a medium size dataset of 35000 x-rays with the architecture proposed by Google as GoogleNet \cite{szegedy2015going}.
-The positive results showed that deep neural network architectures could be equipped to achieve good success in detecting common pathologies, even with modest-sized medical data sets.

-Maduskar et. al.\cite{TB1} evaluated the performance of convolutional neural network in tuberculosis detection using a small dataset of 1007 chest x-rays.
-The authors experimented with two architectures AlexNet \cite{NIPS2012_c399862d} and GoogleNet \cite{szegedy2015going} with and without pretraining.
-The best performance was obtained with an ensemble of both the architecture in pretrained condition (AUC=0.99).
-The pretrained models always outperformed the untrained models.
-Lakhani et. al. \cite{TB2} compared the performance of a computer aided tuberculosis diagnosis system (CAD4TB) with the health professionals to inspect if machine learning classifiers performed as desired.
-Tests were performed on 161 subjects.
-The final results showed that the tuberculosis assessment of CAD4TB was comparable to health officers.